Energy management

-uvex Winter Holding and its subsidiaries (uvex Arbeitsschutz, uvex safety gloves, uvex sports Lederdorn, B-S-A Gesellschaft für Kunststoffverarbeitung und -handel mbH and Filtral) were again successfully audited in line with ISO 50001:2018 in July 2023.
-This international standard defines requirements for energy management systems that support businesses in efforts to improve energy-efficiency and reduce energy costs.
+uvex Winter Holding and its subsidiaries (uvex Arbeitsschutz, uvex safety gloves, uvex sports Lederdorn and Filtral) underwent another successful recertification audit in line with ISO 50001:2018 in July 2024.
+This international standard defines requirements for energy management systems that support businesses in their efforts to improve energy-efficiency and reduce energy costs.

 Photovoltaics as the energy supplier of the future